erigontech/diagnostics/README.md

 ## Sync stages

-This is another example of how diagnostics system can access Erigon node's database remotely, via `erigon support` tunnel.
+This is another example of how the diagnostics system can access the Erigon node's database remotely, via `erigon support` tunnel.
-This feature adds an ability to see the current sync stage of the node, by showing the number of synced blocks per stage.
+This feature adds an ability to see the node's sync stage, by returning the number of synced blocks per stage.

 The code on the side of the diagnostics system is spread across files `cmd/ui_handler.go` (invocation of `findSyncStages` function), `cmd/sync_stages.go`, `cmd/remote_db.org` (using the same remote database access logic as [Reorg Scanner](#reorg-scanner)), `assets/template/session.html`
-(html template the part where the button `Fetch Sync Stages` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/sync_stages.html`
+(HTML template the part where the button `Fetch Sync Stages` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/sync_stages.html`
-(html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML table).
+(HTML template for the content fetched by the `fetchContent` javascript function and inserted into the HTML table).

 ![sync_stage](/images/sync_stages.png)